mlabs-haskell/clb/docs/reports/ms6/article.md

 ## Unified testing with Atlas

-For the next use case of testing dApps with CLB emulator, we are going to explore a more traditional approach.
+For the next use case of testing dApps with CLB, we will explore a more traditional approach.
 It can be thought of as a replacement for PSM.
 The latter had its own machinery for building transactions.
 This fact caused significant duplication of work